ceydaduzgec/fastapi-scraper/README.md

 ## Additional description and tips

+* Some websites could have more than 100+ image links, therefore you should limit the number of images to **50**
 * You should use a persistent data storage to store ongoing downloading processes.
 SQLite is sufficent but you can use other persistent databases such as PostgreSQL or Redis.
 If you use something other than SQLite, don't forget to include it in `docker-compose.yml`
 * To process images in the background, you can use asyncio or threads.
 (You can also use celery but it is not recommended because of additional complexity)
 * You can use local file system to store the images you downloaded